cordercorder/knn-models/README.md

  - Fast and memory efficient (please see [benchmarks](#benchmarks) for details)
  - Provide reference implementation of various *k*-nearest neighbor augmented sequence modeling papers (please see [Implemented-papers](#implemented-papers) for details)
  - Compatible with most of the pre-trained models in [Fairseq](https://github.com/facebookresearch/fairseq) (although only the transformer model has been well tested yet, we plan to conduct experiments with other models in the future)
- - Support similarity search with [Faiss](https://github.com/facebookresearch/faiss) and [Elasticsearch](https://github.com/elastic/elasticsearch-py) (retrieving with [Elasticsearch](https://github.com/elastic/elasticsearch-py) is an upcoming feature, it is still underdeveloped at the [es branch](https://github.com/cordercorder/knn-models/tree/es) and will merge into the main branch in the foreseeable future)
+ - Support similarity search with [Faiss](https://github.com/facebookresearch/faiss) and [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/8.5/elasticsearch-intro.html)
  - The [Faiss](https://github.com/facebookresearch/faiss) index can be placed on a GPU that is different from the one occupied by the model and sharded between multiple GPUs to avoid out of memory
  - The module which produces the intermediate hidden state to serve as datastore keys can be configured through command line arguments to adapt to the user's needs (it is the last layer in the decoder by default, please see the [BaseKnnConfig](https://github.com/cordercorder/knn-models/blob/main/knn_models/dataclass/knn_config.py#L78) for details)
  - Flexible configuration based on [Hydra](https://github.com/facebookresearch/hydra)